-More than 75% of wells worldwide use artificial lift.
+More than 75% of wells worldwide use the artificial lift.
 Depletion rate and maturing of the oilfield is the major driver for using artificial lift technologies.
 The segment is expected to witness the growth rate of almost 9% CAGR till 2023 (source: GM Insights).
 North America holds almost half of the market and will continue to be the dominant place.
-A number of artificial lift suppliers are actively expanding their presence globally with more R&D hubs manufacturing plant and services centers.
+A number of artificial lift suppliers are actively expanding their presence globally with more R&D hubs manufacturing plant and services centres.

 A number of demand drivers present in the Middle East that would provide a growth in this segment.

-- Redevelopment phases in major oilfields (including offshore) , hence utilization of artificial lift technologies is expected
+- Redevelopment phases in major oilfields (including offshore), hence utilization of artificial lift technologies is expected

 New Entrants is Medium